BD2KGenomics/cgcloud/README.md

 but are instead directly uploaded to the box in sdist form and then installed from the sdist.

-After changes to the agent, spark-tools or mesos-tools subprojects you must run `make sdist` again.
+After pulling changes from the remote, you need to run `make develop sdist` again.
+This step is easy to forget because you often get by without it.

+Specifically, `make develop` is necessary after any of the setup.py or version.py files have changed.
+And `make sdist` is necessary after changes to the agent, spark-tools or mesos-tools subprojects.
 Otherwise, `cgcloud create` will install a stale version of these on the remote box.

 To run the unittests, `pip install nose` and then do `make test`.